 Particular attention needs to be paid where wastes are bulked up at transfer stations.
 Where the waste is fresher there is generally less likelihood of odorous emissions when the waste is received and processed on site.
 Best practice should see waste operators actively auditing upstream feedstock suppliers..

-This implies an offsite audit of feedstock suppliers which should not be necessary, the AfOR guidance and scheme rules suggest inspection of loads at the operator’s site and this should be sufficient to audit feedstock.
+This implies an offsite audit of feedstock suppliers which should not be necessary, the AfOR guidance and compost certification scheme rules suggest inspection of loads at the operator’s site and this should be sufficient to audit feedstock.
 Operators need to give feedback to suppliers and if necessary not accept waste from poor quality sources.
 As an example we accept waste from some landscapers regularly, where we are approached by a new client we actively monitor their deliveries to establish a pattern of compliance with quality standards.

 Once accepted on site, materials should be processed within 24 hours to avoid uncontrolled decomposition of the waste, See point above